DreissenZulu/Employee-Tracker/README.md

 ## Challenges
 The challenges started right away with SQL.
 While joining the three tables was relatively simple, figuring out how to join a new column with the manager's name was not.
 I wanted to put the manager's first and last names together into one column, and I was able to include this by using the CONCAT method.
 I also found out I could call the employee table again by using a different variable name, and using this trick I was able to include the managers' names to the table.
 Testing the SQL code inside MySQL was extremely important in this step as it helped me see my own errors.

+For the update employee manager function, I wanted to limit the user's selection such that an employee could not be the manager of themselves.
+While a validation could achieve this purpose, it would be more beneficial to the end user to not see the selected employee's name at all in the list of possible managers.
+My solution was to nest a second inquirer which would use a modified array that removes the selected employee from the list of options.